celestiaorg/celestia-app/x/blob/README.md

 Q: Why do the PFB transactions in the response from Comet BFT API endpoints fail to decode to valid transaction hashes?

 The response of CometBFT API endpoints (e.g. `/cosmos/base/tendermint/v1beta1/blocks/{block_number}`) will contain a field called `txs` with base64 encoded transactions.
-On most Cosmos based chains, one can base64 decode the transactions in the response and unmarshal the result into a `sdk.Tx` type.
-However, on Celestia, the `BlobTx` type is a wrapper around the Cosmos SDK transaction.
-For this reason, the transactions in the response can't directly be decoded and used.
-In order to use the response, one must unpack the transaction inside any `BlobTx`s.
-In other words:
+In Celestia, transactions may have one of the two possible types of `sdk.Tx` or `BlobTx` (which wraps around a `sdk.Tx`).
+As such, each transaction should be first decoded and then gets unmarshalled according to its type, as explained below:

 1. Base64 decode the transaction
 1. Check to see if the transaction is a `BlobTx` by unmarshalling it into a `BlobTx` type.